-It must be a surreal moment when you’ve watched a TV panel show since your teenage years, and suddenly you’re not watching it any more but you’re actually on it, in front of the cameras, under the studio lights, sat shoulder to shoulder with small screen glitterati you’ve been a fan of for many years.
+It must be a surreal moment when you’ve watched a TV panel show since your teenage years, and suddenly you’re not watching it any more but actually on it, in front of the cameras, under the studio lights, sat shoulder to shoulder with small screen glitterati you’ve been a fan of for many years.
 This was the situation that Catherine Bohart found herself in when she took her place between titans of the British comedy circuit, Katherine Ryan and Jimmy Carr, as a guest on the latest season of 8 Out of 10 Cats.
 “Holy hell, I’m in the television!” she recalls thinking.

 Not that there were any outward signs of being overawed or nervous.
 And neither should there be, because this highly intelligent, warmly articulate and, somewhat crucially in her line of work, very funny comedian, has undoubtedly earned her stripes and more than warrants her place alongside such established farceurs.

 Bohart came to comedy comparatively late, and it came as a surprise to everyone – even her!
 She explains that anyone from her childhood or college days would be flabbergasted to hear what she does for a living now.
 During her pre-stand-up years, having grown up in Ireland as the daughter of a Catholic deacon, she trained as an actor and earned two degrees, including a Masters in Acting for Screen.
 Whilst she begrudgingly acknowledges that she was an “ok” actor, she concedes she didn’t stand out from the crowd, and that it wasn’t until she “fell into” comedy that she found the thing in life she had a knack for.